sagar-bei031/EmbeddedTutorials/source/basic_tutorial.rst

 In this **Embedded Tutorial**, you will learn about **Embedded programming**, **Kinematics**, **Control Algorithm**, **filters**, **error detection and correction**, some useful maths and other many things.
 There are lots of topic to learn in this subject.
 Being interested in **Electronics**, it is essential to have knowledge about it.

-For this tutorial, we are using **STM32F407VGT6** microcontroller.
+For this tutorial, we are using **STM32F407VGT6** microcontroller used in ``STM32F407VG-DISC1`` board.
 You can use any other microcontroller as well.
 The basic concepts are same for all microcontrollers.
 Before we works on the microcontroller, we need to know about it.

 **About STM32F407VGT6**: